josuejimenez20/josuejimenez20/README.md

 I'm a software engineering student since I had 15 years old :).

-But I love learn new thing beyond school, if I don't know anything please make me one week.
+But I love learn new thing beyond school, if I don't know I like it.

 <!--
 **josuejimenez20/josuejimenez20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.